 12. information necessary to evaluate the proposed development site for compliance with the water quality standards of Section 8.17 of the Huntersville Zoning Ordinance and the Performance Criteria as detailed in Section 9 of the Huntersville Water Quality Design Manual.
 Further, the Site Evaluation Tool (SET) output shall be submitted for each proposed development site.
 Section 9 of the Huntersville Water Quality Design Manual contains detailed information concerning the submission requirements for SET.

-3. for developments of twenty (20) or more residential units or equivalent traffic generation a Physical Analysis (type of units expected including number of bedrooms, projected values, size and timing of phases, etc.).
+(b) for developments of twenty (20) or more residential units or equivalent traffic generation a physical analysis (type of units expected, including number of bedrooms, projected values, size and timing of phases, etc.).

-14. an "Existing Features (Site Analysis) Plan" shall be submitted as part of the sketch plan application in order to determine significant features to be preserved.
+14. An "Existing Features (Site Analysis) Plan" shall be submitted as part of the sketch plan application and for Farmhouse Cluster developments in order to determine significant features to be preserved.
 It is recommended a pre-application meeting with the administrator be held to review the Existing Features Plan prior to submission of the sketch plan.
-The Existing Features (Site Analysis) Plan analyzes each site's special features, as they form the basis of the design process for open space lands, building locations, street alignments, and lot lines.
+The Existing Features (Site Analysis) Plan analyzes each site’s special features, as they form the basis of the design process for open space lands, building locations, street alignments, and lot lines.
 Detailed requirements for Existing Features Plans at the minimum must include:

 (a) the location and area calculations of constraining features including wetlands, slopes over 25%, watercourses, intermittent streams and floodways, SWI.M. buffers (outside of floodways), watershed buffers, and all rights-of-way and easements (current and future);